We credit Wecops and its creation to Kevin Purcell, Nick and Theresa Chinn, Irene Curtis and Helen King.

 Chris believes very much in looking after and protecting the team.
 It comes from both a military and sports background.
 He joins us at WeCops out of a desire to get more people involved in nurturing and improving our profession.
 Twitter allows us to do just that.

 Chris tweets as @ConstableXL

-Dan is part of the College of Policing Fast Track (PC to Inspector) programme; he states his motivation for applying for this programme is to be able to have the privilege of working with a large range of people inside and outside policing, helping people to get the most out of themselves and feel proud for what we do.
+Dan has completed the College of Policing Fast Track (PC to Inspector) programme; he states his motivation for applying for this programme was to be able to push himself to be a better cop and a better leader to his officers.
+The scheme opened up opportunities to work with a large range of people inside and outside policing to “make that diference” that he signed up for.